John Healey: Return to the backbenches

-At the 2015 general election Healey was re-elected as MP for Wentworth and Dearne with an increased vote share of 56.3% and a decreased majority of 13,838.
+At the 2015 general election, Healey was re-elected as MP for Wentworth and Dearne with an increased vote share of 56.3% and a decreased majority of 13,838.

-In 2015 three Rotherham Labour MPs, Kevin Barron, Sarah Champion and Healey, started a defamation legal action against UKIP MEP Jane Collins after Collins falsely alleged in a UKIP conference speech that the three MPs knew about child exploitation in Rotherham but did not intervene.
-In February 2017 the MPs were awarded £54,000 each in damages.
+In 2015, three Rotherham Labour MPs, Kevin Barron, Sarah Champion and Healey, started a defamation legal action against UKIP MEP Jane Collins after Collins falsely alleged in a UKIP conference speech that the three MPs knew about child exploitation in Rotherham but did not intervene.
+In February 2017, the MPs were awarded £54,000 each in damages.

 Corbyn shadow cabinet

 Following the election of Jeremy Corbyn as Labour Party leader, Healey was appointed Shadow Minister for Housing.
-He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
 Following the leadership election, Healey was appointed Shadow Secretary of State for Housing in October 2016.

-At the snap 2017 general election Healey was again re-elected, with an increased vote share of 65% and an increased majority of 14,803.
+At the snap 2017 general election, Healey was again re-elected, with an increased vote share of 65% and an increased majority of 14,803.
 He was again re-elected at the 2019 general election, with a decreased vote share of 40.3% and a decreased majority of 2,165.